CCGS Private Robertson V.C.: Service history

 The ship was ordered from Irving Shipbuilding in 2009 and the ship's keel was laid down at Halifax Shipyards in Halifax, Nova Scotia with the yard number 6094.
 The ship was launched in 2012 and completed in July of that year, the first of the class.
 Private Robertson V.C. entered service in 2013 and is based at Sarnia, Ontario.
 The vessel is named after James Peter Robertson, a winner of the Victoria Cross in the First World War.

 On 10 February 2011 the London Free Press reported that Private Robertson V.C., and her sister ship CCGS Caporal Kaeble V.C. will patrol the Great Lakes.
-Private Robertson V.C. is based at Sarnia, Ontario.
+Private Robertson V.C. was based at Sarnia, Ontario.
 In February 2017, Private Robertson V.C. was among the Canadian Coast Guard ships named in a report claiming poisoned water aboard some vessels.
 In October 2019, Private Robertson V.C. was re-assigned to the West Coast of Canada to allow the vessels stationed there to undergo refits, sailing via the Panama Canal.